Minimizing Dynamic Regret on Geodesic Metric Spaces: Conclusion

 \section{Conclusion}

 In this paper, we consider adaptive online learning on Riemannian manifolds.
 Equipped with the idea of learning with multiple step sizes and optimistic mirror descent, we derive a series of no-regret algorithms that adapt to quantities reflecting the intrinsic difficulty of the online learning problem in different aspects.
-In the future, it is interesting to study adaptive online learning on manifolds in the proper setting and the bandit setting.
+In the future, it is interesting to investigate how to achieve optimistic online learning in the proper learning setting.
+Moving forward, one could further examine whether $\Omega(\log T)$ gradient queries in each round are truly necessary.
+A curvature-dependent lower bound like the one in \citet{criscitiello2022negative} for Riemannian online optimization also remains open.